Rutgers, behind Corey Sanders, tops No. 15 Seton Hall 71-65

 Two free throws by Powell put Seton Hall within 67-65 with 50 seconds to go.

-A missed free throw by Freeman on the back end of a 1-and-1 chance gave the Pirates a chance to tie at 68-all but Powell had a 3-pointer hit off the rim, the backboard and the rim with roughly 10 seconds to play.
+A missed free throw by Freeman on the back end of a 1-and-1 chance gave the Pirates an opportunity to tie at 68-all.
+But Powell had a 3-pointer hit off the rim, the backboard and the rim with roughly 10 seconds to play.

 Seton Hall hosts Wagner on Wednesday.